mrdomino/lockbox/README.markdown

   of the [closure-compiler][] jar.

 Then, run `make` and open `app.html` in your browser.
-Try pasting any two of the keys above into the combine textarea (separated by newlines) and pressing "Combine".
+Try pasting any two of the keys above into the combine textarea (separated by newlines) and pressing &ldquo;Combine&rdquo;.

 ## TODO